xlbsdawn/xlbsworld/README.md

 hello,world!
 my github!
-the life is too short , i use python
+the life is too short , i use python\r\n

+next